elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

 3.  **The Solution: Integration:** The solution is to **integrate women into the existing development model**.
 This involves creating women-specific projects (e.g., income-generation schemes, skills training) and giving them better access to education, credit, and markets.
 4.  **Focus:** The focus is on making development more **efficient** by utilizing the untapped potential of women.
 It is about adding women to the development equation.
 5.  **Critique:**
     *   **Doesn't Challenge the System:** WID does not question the fundamental nature of the development model itself, which may be inherently unequal.
-It simply wants to "add women and stir."
+It simply wants to "***add women and stir***."
     *   **Focus on Productive Roles:** It tends to focus only on women's productive roles, ignoring their reproductive roles (childcare, household work) and the heavy "double burden" they carry.
     *   **Ignores Patriarchy:** It does not adequately address the underlying structures of **patriarchy** and unequal gender power relations that cause women's exclusion in the first place.